SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of AbbVie Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 6, 2022 - (NYSE: ABBV)

-NEW YORK , May 25, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of AbbVie Inc..
+NEW YORK, June 1, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of AbbVie Inc..

 Shareholders who purchased shares of ABBV during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.